moneroexamples/onion-monero-blockchain-explorer/README.md

  - made fully in C++,
  - the only explorer showing encrypted payments ID,
- - the only explorer with the ability to search by encrypted payments ID, tx public keys, outputs public keys, input key images, output amount index and its amount,
+ - the only explorer with the ability to search by encrypted payments ID, tx public keys, stealth addresses, input key images, output amount index and its amount,
  - the only explorer showing ring signatures,
  - the only explorer showing transaction extra field,